earlman/lee-law-offices/content/practice-areas/wage_hour.md

 **Timecard:** Who makes your timecard?
 Have you ever seen your timecard?
 Are you forced to sign your timecard?

 **Misclassification:** Are you (mis)classified as an exempt employee and not getting overtime wages?
 Are you (mis)classified as an independent contractor and not getting any benefits?

-It is never too late to claim what you have earned.
-We will deliver what belongs to you.
-No legal fees unless we win for you.
-Contact us for a free consultation.